Photo: Marco_Piunti/E+/Getty Images.

 “I told them, ‘Wait.
 Give me more anesthetic.’
 It took me a moment to realize that I wasn’t in the same dimension as them, so they couldn’t hear me.”

-Mr. Osteen then saw himself “passing through the chest” and floating above the operating table while the surgical team opened his chest, removed his heart and began to repair the damage.
-Shortly afterward, he heard someone call out “kidney.”
+Mr. Osteen then saw himself “going through the chest” and floating above the operating table while the surgical team opened his chest, removed his heart, and began repairing the damage.
+Not long after, he heard someone say “kidney.”

 “Both my kidneys stopped working at the same time.
 I knew it was the end.
 That was when I reached a new level of experience.
 And when I got there, I saw God, the light behind him.
 It was brighter than any light I had ever seen on earth, but it was not blinding,” he said.